uwidcit/flaskmvc/readme.md

 $ pip install -r requirements.txt
 ```

-# Configuration Mangement
+# Configuration Management

 Configuration information such as the database url/port, credentials, API keys etc are to be supplied to the application.
 However, it is bad practice to stage production information in publicly visible repositories.
-Instead, all config is provided by a config file or via [environment varables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
+Instead, all config is provided by a config file or via [environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).

 ## In Development